gitter-badger/Less-CMS/README.md

 #Attention!
 <b>Posted code is no longer supported, CherryPie Engine source code have been completely rewritten.
 An updated engine version will be presented in the repository after the public release.</b>

->This source code is not productive, it is not recommended to use as it is.
-To get aproduct version please visit [CodeBurger](http://www.codeburger.it).
+>The code has been removed due to an update.
+The new version will be issued on the name of the Less CMS by [CODE™](http://www.codeburger.it).

 ###Changelog
+* 05.02.2016 - Less CMS on building
-* CPEngine v3.7.6 - Deprecated
+* CPEngine - Deprecated

 >* Initial version

-More information in the [wiki](https://github.com/CodeBurgerINT/CherryPie-Engine/wiki)
+More information in the [wiki](https://github.com/CODEtm/Less-CMS/wiki)

 <b>We have used:</b>